13 min read

 But reactions to these jokes and answers depend on culture.
 Yes, friendships are universal, but the ways they form and function are not.

-Universally, friendships positively impact health (mental and physical) and can give you a sense of purpose and control over one’s life.1 However, friend networks can also increase the chances of substance abuse, smoking, and obesity.2
+Universally, friendships positively impact health (mental and physical) and can give you a sense of purpose and control over your life.
+However, friend networks can also increase the chances of substance abuse, smoking, and obesity.

 These findings make sense.
 My friends are why I’ve climbed higher mountains, questioned more beliefs, made it through heartache, forgotten too many nights, woken up in strangers’ basements (yes, plural), and ended up in different cities by accident.